Alert, Nunavut: Climate

 Being far north of the Arctic Circle, Alert experiences polar night from October 14 to February 28, and midnight sun from April 7 to September 4.
 There are two relatively short periods of twilight from about February 13 to March 22 and the second from September 19 to October 22.
-The civil polar night lasts from October 29 to February 11.
+Nautical twilight lasts from October 29 to February 11.

-Nautical polar night—where 24 hours are in effect completely dark with only a marginal astronomical twilight—occurs from November 19 to January 22.
+Astronomical twilight, where 24 hours are in effect completely dark with only a marginal astronomical twilight, occurs from November 19 to January 22.